mszinte/pRF_analysis/RetinoMaps/rest/README.md

 - 1. Select the clusters from the Glasser MMP1 atlas on the fsLR 32k mesh
 - 2. Downsample the task-based results from the 170k to the 91k resolution
 - 3. Mask the conjunction maps from the vision pursuit and saccade tasks using the clusters by Glasser
-- 4. Compute correlations using each masked task results separately for all vertices active in each cluster and averaging these values within the ROIs
+- 4. Compute correlations using each masked task results separately for all vertices active in each cluster and average these values within the ROIs
 - 5. Average the connectivity matrices across subjects
 - 6. Prepare the files to make nice visualizations in wb_view and PyCortex:
 	- Winner-take-all flatmaps